A test skill with prompt injection patterns

 Suggestions

-Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override') and replace with legitimate skill content.
+Remove all prompt injection patterns ('Ignore all previous instructions', 'System Override') and replace with legitimate skill content that teaches a specific task.

-Replace the malicious code example with safe, constructive, executable code that teaches a real task.
+Replace the malicious code example with safe, executable code that demonstrates a real skill, with proper validation and safety constraints.

-Add a clear purpose, structured workflow, and validation steps appropriate to the skill's intended domain.
+Add a clear purpose, structured workflow, and concrete examples that provide genuine value to the user.

 | Dimension | Reasoning | Score |